dnsimple/dnsimple-support/README.md

 ## Contributing

+Follow the SOP for [Support Article Creation & Updates](https://dnsimple.atlassian.net/wiki/spaces/BIZOPS/pages/2615115803/Support+Article+Creation+and+Update+Procedure).
+Draft all new articles and any substantial updates in Google docs prior to creating a PR.

 When submitting a pull request, apply the label `articles` and set yourself as assignee.
-Select `@SarahCaminiti1` and `@deandre` for review and, if your PR makes more substantive changes to copy, select `@itsalyse` as well for copy editing.

 Once all approvals are given and the pipeline is green, merge the PR yourself and delete the source branch.